Login or Create Account to access resources

 Together with the CASH Campaign of Maryland, the Maryland State Department of Education, MCEE is pleased to offer an annual award in each of the following categories.

-• Public Elementary School Teacher Award
+• Public Elementary School Teacher (or Program) Award

-• Public Middle School Teacher Award
+• Public Middle School Teacher (or Program) Award

-• Public High School Teacher Award
+• Public High School Teacher (or Program) Award

-• Community Champion (Volunteer or Staff)
+• Community Champion (Volunteer or Staff) supporting adult financial education at the local level

 This prestigious award is accompanied by state wide recognition and a $1,000 cash prize.
-The 2023 Financial Education and Capability Awards Program were generously sponsored by the Maryland Society of Accounting and Tax Professionals and the Woodside Foundation.
+The 2024 Financial Education and Capability Awards Program were generously sponsored by the Maryland Society of Accounting and Tax Professionals and the Woodside Foundation.

 Please join us in celebrating the 2023 Winners